eguevaralopez/MegaDrivePlusPlus/README.md

 - Supports consoles with both active-high and active-low reset signals by autosensing (i.e.: **all console revisions**!).

 ### Installation
-If you are interested in modding your console with MegaDrive++, please [head to the wiki](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki).
-There you will find full instructions about what to buy, how to compile MegaDrive++ and how to wire it in a few different Mega Drive/Genesis models that were sold.
+Installation instructions for the Arduino are largely the same as MegaDrive++ [head to the wiki](https://github.com/SukkoPera/MegaDrivePlusPlus/wiki).
+There is an additional piece to install which requires 5 wires, complete installation instructions and pictures will be added soon.

 ### License
 MegaDrive++ is Copyright &copy; 2015-2019 by SukkoPera.